 So there’s something else new to consider, which goes back to the casting choices for the show – there are many kinds of interracial racism.
 Director Jena Young is lucky to have found herself a cast with such great chemistry and spot-on comedic timing to tackle such a sensitive subject: Duck, Ted, Suzanne, Kirsten Wade, and Matthew Kassen play off of each other so well.
 Pandas covers some serious ground when it comes to the topic of race, but the comedy balances it out and turns it into a truly all-around excellent show.

 Sharing such personal stories can’t be easy, and I commend Duck for his grace, his humor, and his vulnerability.
 Being different has led to times of loneliness and helplessness, and I thank him for giving me something to connect to because it doesn’t happen often, and I find it pretty refreshing.

-**See Pandas at the Minnesota Fringe Festival August 4-14, 2016.
+**See Pandas at Artistry June 8-24, 2018.
 Click here for show info and tickets.